Sole trader bank accounts

 Look for strong customer service, including 24/7 support if needed.
 Research online reviews and the bank’s reputation.
 Ensure the bank has strong security measures to protect your business finances.

-If you're a sole trader, opening a business bank account might not be the first thing on your agenda.
-However, keeping business and personal finances separate can make life much easier.
-While some accounts come with fees, the benefits — such as invoicing tools, expense tracking, and accounting software integrations — can save you valuable time.
+As a sole trader, opening a business bank account might not be your top priority, but separating business and personal finances can make life easier.
+While some accounts have fees, the benefits - like invoicing tools, expense tracking, and accounting software integrations - can save you valuable time.

 How to open a sole trader bank account

-Opening a business bank account as a sole trader is generally a straightforward process, as long as you have the right documents ready and understand the steps involved.
+Opening a business bank account as a sole trader is generally a straightforward process, but you need to have the right documents ready and understand the steps involved.

 Documentation